i05nagai/memorandum/language/english_speaking.md

 * The service is a joke
 * influence
     * You're a bad influence on her
+* plop
+    * my mother dragged me there and plopped me down on your lap
 * put
     * put a wet signature on
         * A wet signature is created when a person physically marks a document.
 In some cultures this is done by writing a name in a stylized, cursive format (or even a simple “X”) on a piece of paper.